300 S. Grand Avenue, Suite 2600

 Ms. Palmersheim also counsels clients on Medicare Secondary Payer issues and compliance with reporting obligations under the Section 111 MMSEA (“Medicare, Medicaid and SCHIP Extension Act of 2007”).

-Ms. Palmersheim also leads the Firm's California Business Development Initiative for the Los Angeles, Sacramento and San Francisco offices, and is a member of the Firm's Professional Development Committee.
+Ms. Palmersheim also leads the Firm's California Business Development Initiative for the Los Angeles, Sacramento and San Francisco offices, and is a member of the Firm's Practice Development Committee.

 Ms. Palmersheim has broad experience in litigating specific health care related issues for her health care clients (both payors and providers), including health plans, hospitals, physician groups, skilled nursing facilities, federally qualified health centers, and other businesses subject to regulation.